Limiting laws and consistent estimation criteria for fixed and diverging number of spiked eigenvalues: Consistent information criteria for estimating

 Assuming that $n,p\to\infty$, $p/n\rightarrow c>0$ and $k$ is fixed, \citet*{Bai:Choi:Fujikoshi:2018} (referred to as ``BCF" herein after), proposed the following method for estimating the number of principal components $k$.
 When $0<c<1$, BCF estimates $k$ by minimizing

-where $\bar{d}_{k'+1}=\sum_{i=k'+1}^pd_i/(p-k')$ and when $c>1$, BCF estimates $k$ by minimizing
+where $\bar{d}_{k'+1}=\sum_{i=k'+1}^pd_i/(p-k')$, and when $c>1$, BCF estimates $k$ by minimizing

 where $ \check{d}_{k'+1}=\sum_{i=k'+1}^{n-1}d_i/(n-1-k')$.
-The criterion in \eqref{eq:aic1} is equivalent to the AIC and the criterion in \eqref{eq:aic2} is a modified AIC, referred to as the quasi-AIC in \citet{Bai:Choi:Fujikoshi:2018}.
+The criterion in \eqref{eq:aic1} is equivalent to AIC and the criterion in \eqref{eq:aic2} is referred to as quasi-AIC in \citet{Bai:Choi:Fujikoshi:2018}.
 Assuming $k$ is fixed, the consistency of BCF is established by assuming the following gap condition when $0<c<1$,

 and the following gap condition when $c>1$,